imkrishnavgaur/Filters-for-Microphone/README.md

   - I tested both active and passive filtering options using the Twin-T Notch Filter Design.
   - I found the active design to be more effective as it gave me a way to control the quality factor of the design.
 - Objective 2:
-    - Additional requirements stated that the filter should be able to remove the noises ranging from 50Hz to 60Hz, this was also possible using the Twin-T Notch Method, by setting the Fn to 55Hz and the bandwidth to be removed to 10Hz, this gave us a new quality factor which was easy to implement like the first time.
+    - Additional requirements stated that the filter should be able to remove the noises ranging from 50Hz to 60Hz.
+    - This was also possible using the Twin-T Notch Method
+        - By setting the Fn to 55Hz and the bandwidth to be removed to 10Hz, this gave us a new quality factor which was easy to implement like the first time.